 Contents - Read all the way though.

-Memorial chorten is located at the heart of the city.
-A memorial built by the queen to her son, the third King Jigme Dorji Wangchuk, It is like our Ganesh temple next street where everyone stop by on the way.
-It was the week of the late third King’s birthday and hence the chorten was decked up.
-The place was flocked by older generation walking around the chorten, chanting prayer and whirling the prayer wheel.
-Surprisingly, I stopped couple of youngsters to ask what the occasion was and they blushed away with.
-“I don’t know”.
-It was the security guard of the chorten who told me stories.
+Memorial Chorten is located at the heart of the city.
+A memorial built by the queen for her son, the third King Jigme Dorji Wangchuk, It is like our Ganesh temple next street where everyone stops by on the way.
+It was the week of the late third King’s birthday and hence the Chorten was decked up.
+The place was flocked by older generation walking around the Chorten, chanting a prayer or two and whirling the prayer wheel.
+Surprisingly, I stopped a couple of youngsters to ask what the occasion was and they blushed away with, “I don’t know”.
+It was the security guard of the Chorten who told me stories.

-Like many Buddhist cities, this one also has a Buddha statue overlooking the city.
+Like many Buddhist cities, Thimphu also has a Buddha statue overlooking the city.
 It is still a site under construction, planned to open sometime by end of 2015.
-Once opened it is believed to be the eighth wonder as it is the tallest Buddha statue and the inner room under the statue will host around one lakh twenty five thousand small Buddha statues offered by devotees.
+Once opened it is believed to be the eighth wonder as it is the tallest Buddha statue and the inner room under the statue will host around one lakh twenty-five thousand small Buddha statues offered by devotees.
 The wind was heavy.
 View from this place was amazing with hills on all the side.
 It is at a greater altitude and I was gasping for breath.
 Altitude!

-Thimpu dzong is open for public to visit only when the King is not inside the premises.
+Thimphu Dzong is open for the public to visit only when the King is not inside the premises.
 And this we were able to figure out only after reaching the gates of the dzong.
 On such days, the dzong will open from five to six in the evening; once the king leaves the premises.
 Flag down ceremony happens around 4.30pm which is also worth watching.
-Soldiers performing a small drill, music played, pretty Bhutanese women to collect the flag; a small show is put up.
-Unfortunately this is something you have to hang around the compound wall and try to peek through the plants.
-Public is not allowed inside.
+Soldiers perform a small drill, music played, pretty Bhutanese women collect the flag, a small show is put up.
+Unfortunately, this is something you have to hang around the compound wall and try to peek through the plants.
+The public is not allowed inside.